Indonesia–United States relations: 1949–1975

-In 1963, Ann Dunham met Lolo Soetoro at the University of Hawaii; he was an Indonesian East–West Center graduate student in geography.
-The couple married on Molokai on March 15, 1965.
-After two one-year extensions of his J-1 visa, Lolo returned to Indonesia in 1966.
-His wife and stepson Barack Obama followed sixteen months later in 1967.
-The family initially lived in the Menteng Dalam neighborhood in the Tebet district of South Jakarta.
-From 1970, they lived in a wealthier neighborhood in the Menteng district of Central Jakarta.

-At the age of six, Obama and his mother had moved to Indonesia to join his stepfather.
-From age six to ten, he attended local Indonesian-language schools: Sekolah Dasar Katolik Santo Fransiskus Asisi (St. Francis of Assisi Catholic Elementary School) for two years and Sekolah Dasar Negeri Menteng 01 (State Elementary School Menteng 01) for one and a half years, supplemented by English-language Calvert School homeschooling by his mother.
-As a result of his four years in Jakarta, he was able to speak Indonesian fluently as a child.
-During his time in Indonesia, Obama's stepfather taught him to be resilient and gave him "a pretty hardheaded assessment of how the world works."

 The U.S. under President John F. Kennedy intervened in the West New Guinea dispute between Indonesia and the Netherlands, due to Indonesia's purchase of Soviet arms and planned invasion of the territory.
 U.S. diplomat Ellsworth Bunker brokered the New York Agreement, which eventually ceded West New Guinea to Indonesia in 1969 after a controversial referendum.
 The administration of Lyndon B. Johnson escalated the war in Vietnam, which greatly heightened tensions with Indonesia in 1964–65.
 Relations deteriorated further with Indonesia's opposition to the formation of Malaysia that led to war.
-By mid-1965, Sukarno was edging closer to China, denounced U.S imperialism, and inspired anti-American demonstrations.
+By mid-1965, Sukarno was edging closer to China, denounced U.S. imperialism, and inspired anti-American demonstrations.
 Following an attempted coup on September 30, 1965, and the ensuing massacres of communists, the pro-Western Suharto came to power in 1968, and the U.S. started providing financial and military aid to Indonesia.